 Che is a signature dessert of Vietnam

 We don’t know about other countries, but we think vegan dishes in Vietnam and in Ho Chi Minh City are incredibly diverse and delectable.
 Making full use of all the Vietnamese vegetables and handling them with skillful techniques, Ho Chi Minh vegan cooks can create a vegan copy of any favorite dish of the meat-eaters: from noodle soups like pho, bun bo Hue, bun rieu, to all the regular main courses starring pork and beef, to spring rolls and summer rolls.
-Vegetables used to ‘cosplay’ meat include mushrooms, seitan (wheat gluten), tempeh (soy product, similar to tofu), daikon, star anise, cardamom, among others; and the typical seasoning is soy sauce (since fish sauce is not vegetarian, obviously).
+Vegetables used to ‘cosplay’ meat include mushrooms, seitan (wheat gluten), tempeh (soy product, similar to tofu), daikon, star anise, cardamom, among others; and the typical seasoning is soy sauce (since the fish sauce is not vegetarian, obviously).

 Vegan restaurants are often situated near Buddhist monasteries and pagodas.
 Check out this list of vegetarian restaurants in Ho Chi Minh for more details!